csvpath/csvpath/docs/terms.md

 - Floats
 - Regular expressions

-The CsvPath libary's grammar is built up from regular expression-based.
+The CsvPath libary's grammar is built up from regular expression-based tokens.
 (It uses <a href='https://ply.readthedocs.io/en/latest/'>Ply</a>).
 The lexer is limited; although, a future release may expand the grammar and make certain elements, like terms, more flexible.
 Today the CsvPath lexer's term definition regexes are:

 - Strings: r'"[\$A-Za-z0-9\.%_|\s :\\/,]+"'
 - Numbers: r"\d*\.?\d+"